msnidal/attercop/README.md

 (1/1) ls -l | grep ^d | sort -k5 -n -r
 ```

-It then lets you cycle through multiple options if the prompt is somewhat ambiguous, and either confirm or reject the command.
+It then lets you cycle through multiple options if the prompt is somewhat ambiguous, and either confirm (and run!) or reject the command.

 ## Installation